hot-glue-for-rails/hot-glue/README.md

 ### `--nested=`

-This object is nested within another tree of objects, and there is a nested route in your `routes.rb` file
+This object is nested within another tree of objects, and there is a nested route in your `routes.rb` file.
+When specifying the parent(s), be sure to use **singular case**.

 #### Example #1: One-level Nesting
 Invoice `has_many :lines` and a Line `belongs_to :invoice`